awslabs/sagemaker-deep-demand-forecast/README.md

     * `monitor.py`: Preparing results for visualization
     * `utils.py`: Helper functions
     * `requirements.txt`: Dependencies for SageMaker MXNet Estimator
+  * `demo.ipynb`: Demo notebook to quickly get some predictions from the demo endpoint
   * `deep-demand-forecast.ipynb`: See below